Pablo (TV series)

-Pablo is a British children's television series that premiered on CBeebies on 2 October 2017.
-It was created by Grainne McGuinness.
-The series follows the adventures of Pablo, a five year old autistic boy, and his imaginary anthropomorphized animal friends, the Book Animals, who go on adventures in Pablo's 'Art World'.
+Pablo is a British-Irish children's television series that premiered on CBeebies on 2 October 2017 and created by Grainne McGuinness.
+The series follows the adventures of Pablo James, a five year old (later 8 year old) autistic boy, and his imaginary anthropomorphized animal friends, the Book Animals, who go on adventures in Pablo's 'Art World'.
 It is a hybrid of live action sequences and 2D animation.
 The series features a voice cast and writing team who are all autistic.

-It also broadcasts internationally, including on ABC Kids, RTÉjr, Nat Geo Kids, CBC Kids, Universal Kids, S4C and Netflix.
+It also broadcasts internationally, including on ABC Kids, Nat Geo Kids, CBC Kids, Universal Kids, S4C and Netflix.

-On 11 October 2021 it was announced a third series was in development, this season will be reworked, with Pablo now eight years old and with a redesigned art style, this season will also be for an older audience.
-On 1 April 2022 BBC Children's announced it had commissioned the third series.
+On 11 October 2021 it was announced a third series was in development.
+This season will be reworked, with Pablo now eight years old and with a redesigned art style, and be for an older audience.
+On 1 April 2022, BBC Children's announced it had commissioned the third series, although in October 2024 it was refocused into a spin-off called Pablo: Boy Meets School, with Crayola joining to produce along with Cake and Paper Owl, it is set to release in 2026.

 Format

 Series 1 & 2

 A typical episode will begin in the real world, where Pablo will be engaging in some sort of activity.
 When encountering a problem or something he doesn't understand (like the loss of his own smell following a bath or the unusual way sandwiches are cut to be rectangular rather than triangular), the episode will transition into an animated 'art world', represented by Pablo's drawings.
 There, Pablo and the Book Animals will work together to solve whatever problem is at hand.